WHO WE ARE

-In 2017, OneWorld cared for 41,868 unique patients from 70 ZIP codes at its 11 clinics.
-Of those patients, 92% lived below 200% of poverty, 75% were racial and ethnic minorities, 49% were uninsured and 41% were children under age 19.
+In 2019, OneWorld reached a milestone with our clinics providing affordable quality care to 50,182 unique underserved patients.
+Of those patient, 93% lived below 200% of poverty, 51% were uninsured and 40% were children under age 19.
 We care for patients of all ages in all stages of life.
 Most of the patients who visit our South Omaha campus speak Spanish.

 WHY PRACTICE HERE?

 We are a certified Patient-Centered Medical Home, and we believe in whole-person health care.
 We provide team-based health care in which clinical providers are supported by:

 - Behavioral health therapists

 - Diabetes educators

 We follow a collaborative care model with psychiatry to offer joint care for patients with severe mental illness through the Advancing Integrated Mental Services program.
 Residents have the opportunity to work and learn directly from the psychiatrist and psychiatry residents through this integrative program.

 We also offer patients X-rays and labs on-site, and our enrollment team is available to help patients access the health care coverage they need.